MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndkpi/nc-ndkpi-ndk_fn_build_lam.md

 ### -param Length

 [in]
 The number of bytes to map starting from the first MDL's virtual address.
-The MDL virtual address can be obtained with the <a href="/windows-hardware/drivers/kernel/mm-bad-pointer">MmGetMdlVirtualAddress</a> macro. <i>Length</i> must not exceed the total number of bytes represented by the MDL chain.
+The MDL virtual address can be obtained with the [MmGetMdlVirtualAddress](../wdm/nf-wdm-mmgetmdlvirtualaddress.md) macro. <i>Length</i> must not exceed the total number of bytes represented by the MDL chain.

 ### -param RequestCompletion